-A Washington state law that took effect in July 2011 requires that parents seeking vaccination exemptions for their children discuss the benefits and risks of vaccination with a health care provider.
-The state allows medical, religious, and personal belief exemptions, and has an overall exemption rate of 5.2% in the 2014-15 school year.
-California and Oregon in recent years have enacted similar requirements.
+A Washington state law that took effect in July 2011 requires parents seeking vaccination exemptions for their children to discuss the benefits and risks of vaccination with a health care provider.
+The state allows medical, religious, and personal belief exemptions, and has an exemption rate of 5.2% in the 2014-15 school year.
+California and Oregon have enacted similar requirements in recent years.

 Implications for Disease Outbreaks

 Overall, vaccination rates in the United States remain high.
-But many experts are wondering what the effect will be on public health of increasing numbers of children being exempted from vaccination.
+But many experts wonder what the effect will have on public health, as many children will be exempted from vaccination.
 Some point to the increasing measles incidence that emerged in England after a study (published in 1998 but since withdrawn) proposed an association between MMR vaccination and autism.
 Vaccination rates in England dropped in response, from more than 90% to 80% or lower.
 Measles cases, meanwhile, began to rise.
 While only 56 cases were confirmed in Wales and England in 1998, 1,843 were confirmed by 2013.

 One U.S. study showed that children with nonmedical vaccination exemptions were 35 times more likely to contract measles than vaccinated children.
 Another study showed a similar risk with pertussis (whooping cough).
 And several measles epidemics have been traced to religious communities that do not commonly practice vaccination.
 In Philadelphia in 1990-91, nine children died from measles centered in a religious community that shunned vaccination.